Pavel-Durov/blog/src/db-data-migration-using-k8s-jobs-and-helm/README.md

 It really depends on the subnet VPC CIDR block [4] configuration.
 For example, IPv4 CIDR of `172.20.0.0/16` will allow a 65k+ IP range but of course, it also depends on how many IPs are already in use.

 ## Summary
-We covered the thought process behind the recent data migration I had to do on AWS cloud using K8S jobs and HELM.
-I think HELM's simplicity and power really shines in this application.
+We covered the thought process behind the recent data migration I had to do on AWS cloud using K8S jobs and Helm.
+I think Helm's simplicity and power really shines in this application.

 We haven't covered the application-level logic here as it's peculiar to our case and way beyond the the scope this article.